 Trade Agreements: The U.S. signed Trade and Investment Framework Agreements (TIFA) with the East African Community (EAC) in 2008, and with the Common Market for Eastern and Southern Africa (COMESA) in 2001.
-Tanzania is a member of both regional organizations.
+Tanzania is a member of both the EAC and COMESA regional organizations.
 USTR’s Africa Office is also leading U.S. efforts to forge a new trade and investment partnership with the East African Community.
-The U.S. Trade Representative, Ambassador Ron Kirk, visited Tanzania in June 2011 to strengthen the U.S.-Tanzania trade and investment relationship.

 U.S.-Tanzania Trade Facts

-Tanzania is currently our 124th largest goods trading partner with $491 million in total (two way) goods trade during 2013.
-Goods exports totaled $420 million; Goods imports totaled $70 million.
-The U.S. goods trade surplus with Tanzania was $350 million in 2013.
+Tanzania is currently our 133rd largest goods trading partner with $276 million in total (two way) goods trade during 2015.
+Goods exports totaled $171 million; goods imports totaled $105 million.
+The U.S. goods trade surplus with Tanzania was $66 million in 2015.

-*NOTE: No services trade data with Tanzania is available.
+NOTE: No services trade data with Tanzania are available.